clearpath-docs/heron-sphinx-tutorials/doc/network.rst

 .. note::

-    If your Heron is already configured to use ``netplan`` we do not advise rolling back to ``interfaces``; we have had reports of connectivity problems with base-stations on Herons running Ubuntu 18.04 when using the ``interfaces`` file to configure the network.
+    If your Heron is already configured to use ``netplan`` we do not advise rolling back to ``interfaces``; we have had reports of connectivity problems with base stations on Herons running Ubuntu 18.04 when using the ``interfaces`` file to configure the network.

 On Ubuntu 18.04 you can revert to the older ``/etc/network/interfaces`` method of configuring the network interfaces by